-We maintain an employment agreement with Mr. Symson that expires on August 8, 2020, subject to successive automatic one-year renewals unless notice of non-renewal is provided by either party.
+Effective January 1, 2020, Mr. Symson entered into a new employment agreement with the Company.
+The agreement has a three-year term commencing January 1, 2020, with the potential for annual renewals.
 The term will be extended two years in the event of a change in control of the Company.
-The agreement provides for severance benefits in the event of an involuntary termination of employment without "cause" or a termination for "good reason," death or disability, as more fully described in the "Potential Payments Upon Termination or Change in Control" section of this Proxy Statement.
+The agreement provides for severance benefits in the event of an involuntary termination of employment without "cause" or a termination for "good reason," death or disability.
+The agreement provides additional severance benefits in the event his employment terminates within 2 years after a change in control.
+Mr. Symson's severance benefits are more fully described in the "Potential Payments Upon Termination or Change in Control" section of this Proxy Statement.

-Executive Severance Plan
+Severance Plan